strimzi/proposals/050-Kafka-Node-Pools.md

 The eventual consistency also shows up in situations when you for example decide to scale two of your node pools.
 The scale events will be independent and will almost never be caught by the same reconciliation.
 So you will have one reconciliation to scale the first pool followed by the second to scale the second one.
+The users would be responsible for taking this into account.
+This will be also covered by the documentation.

 ## Not impacted